 The liveaboard business is a service industry, and although the general public is seldom aware of it, gratuities are a major part of a crewmember’s salary.
 Few other recreational activities rely so heavily upon the professionals in charge for your enjoyment and safety.
 A gratuity of 15% is customary, but many leave more when they feel the service was outstanding.
 If you are disappointed with the service, you should inform the Captain of your feelings right away so he may rectify the situation.
 Leave no more gratuity than you feel is right.

 Just call, email us or fill out our check availability form and we’ll be happy to assist you!
 A deposit of $250.00 per person is required to confirm a reservation.
-Balance is due in full 60 days prior to departure.
-Cancellations are risk free up until the 60 day mark.
-Within 60 days of departure, the cancellation policy applies.
+Balance is due in full 90 days prior to departure.
+Before 90 days prior to departure, there is a full refund less a 5% cancellation fee.
+Within 90 days of departure, the cancellation policy applies.